-The continued rise of Distributed Energy Resources (DER’s)
+The continued rise of distributed energy resources

 Utilities